deejaygraham/deejaygraham.github.io/_posts/2016-12-10-minecraft-blocks-cheatsheet.markdown

 GLOWING_OBSIDIAN    | 246
 NETHER_REACTOR_CORE | 247

 There are a few others but they are not called out in the API as block ids.
+There is a more comprehensive <a href="http://minecraft.gamepedia.com/Pocket_Edition_data_values">guide to blocks and optional attributes</a>.

 ### Bigger building